 5. Time is the next big thing for making progress

 Time can heal your mind, body, and habit.
-So, give your trying and practicing enough time so that your body and mind can adapt to the new habit.
+So, give your trying and practice enough time so that your body and mind can adapt to the new habit.

 6. Extend your boundary